FOREX-Euro firms as ECB policymakers calm worries; Norwegian crown shoots up

 SEB analysts said there is less focus on inflation because of the Federal Reserve’s new, more relaxed stance on its 2% target.

-Elsewhere, the pound advanced 0.3% to 1.2840, but stayed flat versus the euro at 92.23 pence after one of the heaviest selloffs seen this year sent the pound falling nearly 2% against the euro on Thursday.
+Elsewhere, the pound advanced 0.2% to 1.2832, but sank to a fresh 5-1/2-month low of 92.90 pence versus the euro adding more losses after the heaviest selloffs seen this year sent the pound falling nearly 2% against the euro on Thursday.

-Sterling was on course for its worst week since March, when forex markets were going through a coronavirus-induced turmoil.
+As the Brexit saga intensifies, sterling was on course for its worst week since March when forex markets were going through a coronavirus-induced turmoil.

-The Brexit saga intensifies and the British currency may be poised for further losses as time is ticking for the UK to forge a trade deal with the European Union by the end of the year.
-(Reporting by Olga Cotaga; Editing by Toby Chopra)
+The currency may be poised for further losses as time is ticking for the UK to forge a trade deal with the European Union by the end of the year.

 Our Standards: The Thomson Reuters Trust Principles.